-So what should you be doing to prepare for the working week to come.
-How do successful people spend their Sunday evenings?
+So what should you be doing to prepare for the working week to come – now and after lockdown ends?
+Here’s how successful people spend their Sunday evenings…

 Begin by grabbing your work bag and emptying it.
 Sort the important papers, letters and documents from the rubbish, and organise them into a logical order before repacking.
 The same goes for your wallet.
 Receipts and cards you’ve collected from the week before should be removed and collated – slimming down your wallet for the days to come.

-Take a moment to flick through your diary and check what meetings or prior engagements you have coming up this week.
+Take a moment to flick through your diary and check what meetings or engagements you have coming up this week.
 This will help mentally prepare you for the breaks in routine and keep you on an even keel for the days to come.
-Also take a piece of paper and jot down a rough to-do list.
+Also jot down a rough to-do list.
 Don’t go into too much depth, and make sure to sum up your aims in simple concise points, but get down everything you need to complete and achieve in the week to come.

 This list will probably include at least one problem that has arisen that needs solving – so don’t just flag your problem up.
 Write out some sensible and potential solutions to your issues, including time frames of how long these will take to implement and who you will have to set up meetings with to make them work.